Manager, Philanthropy & Campaign Lead (CNIB Lake Joe)

 - Solid knowledge of Microsoft Office Suite and CRM computer applications including Raiser’s Edge or other CRM systems.

-- Superior relationship building skills, including the ability to relate effectively with people at all levels both internal and external to CNIB.
+- Superior relationship building skills, including the ability to relate effectively with internal and external stakeholders at all levels.

 - Exceptional writing and presentation skills, and the ability to effectively communicate to a diverse constituency.

 - Familiarity with comprehensive fundraising functions and regulations

 - Strong management skills, with the ability to mentor, coach and supervise development professionals.